🔼The name Gaius in the Bible

 The name Gaius was very common in the first century AD, and its popularity was probably additionally helped by it being the first name of Julius Caesar, and subsequently of Gaius Caesar, who would have succeeded emperor Augustus had he not prematurely died and been replaced by Tiberius.

-It's not clear how many different men named Gaius the New Testament mentions; it may be anywhere from one to five:
+The name Gaius occurs 5 times in the New Testament — see full concordance — but it's not clear how many different men this covers; it may be anywhere from one to five:

 - One of two unfortunate Macedonian companions of the apostle Paul to whom the rage of the Ephesian fans of Artemis was directed; the other one was Aristarchus (Acts 19:29).

-- The previous Gaius is probably the same as Gaius of Derbe, who, together with probably the same Aristarchus, was among the seven companions of Paul to travel ahead of him to Troas (20:4).
+- The previous Gaius is probably the same as Gaius of Derbe, who, together with probably the same Aristarchus, was among the seven companions of Paul to travel ahead of him to Troas (Acts 20:4).

 - He also may or may not be the same as Paul's host in Corinth (Romans 16:23).